tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 In fact, Mondrian called his first book -- which was published as a collection of essays in the journal *De Stijl* -- *The New Plastic in Painting.* He began writing it in 1914, and it appeared in twelve installments in the journal between October 1917 and October 1918.

 While reading his *Collected Writings,* I have found the term "plastic" to be a constant mental stumbling block.
-It is clear from the context that when Mondrian uses the word he is **not** referring to the ubiquitous plastic material used to make many of today's products.
+It is clear from the context that when Mondrian uses the word he is **not** referring to the now-ubiquitous plastic material used to make many of today's products.

 Context makes it somewhat clear that he uses the word "plastic" to refer to the way he constructs and composes his images -- the way he molds reality into shapes of his own choosing.
 For example, one of the chapters in this first series of articles, *New Plastic in Painting,* is entitled *The New Plastic as Abstract-Real Painting: Plastic Means and Composition.*

 The [wikipedia page for Neoplasticism](https://en.wikipedia.org/wiki/Neoplasticism) hints at this idea, stating that "every artist manipulates reality to produce an aesthetically pleasing, artfully pleasing whole."
-This gives us a sense of what he meant by the term, but it would be nice to see an actual definition of it and not have to wonder and guess.
+This gives us a sense of what he meant by the term "plastic," but it would be nice to see an actual definition of it and not have to wonder and guess.

 ## Plastic This, Plastic That